Fees

 I am happy to accept flexible spending accounts (FSA) and health spending account (HSA) cards as well as provide receipts for reimbursement.

 If you have an HMO or an insurance such as Kaiser, TriCare or MediCal, they will NOT cover my services, and you would have to pay out of pocket or with an HSA/FSA card.
 Some clients have insurance benefits, but still prefer to pay personally.
 Some of the benefits of paying privately include more privacy, no need for a diagnosis or “label,” and more control over your treatment.
-If you are curious about why I decided not to be in network for most insurances, this therapist wrote a good article about it here.

 Out of Network Insurance